Rokiis1/roadmap/6.Module/test_managment.md

 **Key Concepts:**

 1. **Entry Criteria:** These are the conditions that must be met before testing can begin.
-They might include requirements like the completion of certain development activities, the availability of the test environment and test data, or the completion of certain documentation.
-Entry criteria help to ensure that testing starts at the right time and that all necessary prerequisites for testing are in place.
+They might include requirements like the completion of certain development activities, the availability of the test environment and test data, or completion of documentation.

       **Example:**